 Stem cells are the cells that are present in the body from the embryonic period of life and which can replicate to give the same copy as the parent cell.
 These cells can be very important in the time of growth and also replace the dead and damaged cells.

-However, there are conditions in which stem cells cannot proliferate which directly impacts the well being of the body.
+However, there are conditions in which stem cells cannot proliferate which directly impacts the well-being of the body.
 It has been scientifically proven that pranayama plays a very important role in the division of stem cells in the body.

 The yogic breathing techniques help to stimulate the brain to send the chemical signal to the stem cells located near the damaged/diseased cells.
-These cells then migrate to the dead/damaged cells and due to their ability of self-renewing they make new cells and revitalize the damaged cells.
+These cells then migrate to the dead/damaged cells and due to their ability to self-renewing they make new cells and revitalize the damaged cells.

 However, while performing pranayama the flow of prana is in the Sushumna Nadi due to which stem cell generation increases rapidly.
 In scientific terms, it is believed that the controlled breathing technique is responsible for the stimulation of cells in the hypothalamus region which decreases the aging process and increases the formation of stem cells.